Graylog2/documentation/pages/configuring_es.rst

 Configuring and tuning Elasticsearch
 ************************************

-Our recommendation is to have a dedicated Elasticsearch cluster for your Graylog setup.
-If you are using a shared Elasticsearch setup, a problem with indices unrelated to Graylog might turn the cluster status to yellow or red.
+We strongly recommend to use a dedicated Elasticsearch cluster for your Graylog setup.
+If you are using a shared Elasticsearch setup, a problem with indices unrelated to Graylog might turn the cluster status to yellow or red and impact the availability and performance of your Graylog setup.

 Configuration
 =============